Chintzxd/automation-basic/README.md

 # hi ganesh
 hello i'm anjali
 how are you
+Iam from usa

-devops BY datta okay
+devops BY ganesh okay